 “The biggest incumbents in the market are always looking to buy more IP addresses.
 As the number of IPv4 addresses is facing depletion, and we are slowly transitioning to IPv6, corporations are more eager to collect as many IPv4s as possible.
 At the same time, released addresses are contained in large bulks, which doesn’t give many chances for smaller buyers and brokers to obtain their fair share.
 Therefore, I believe that we will end up with a few major corporations acquiring everything.” - Vincentas Grinius expressed his concerns.

 With new releases entering the market, companies are promised to see lower IPv4 prices.
 However, if only a few major buyers acquire it, the market might not face significant price changes.

 “Due to IPv4 address exhaustion, prices have been rising for a while now.
 As the average price in 2015 was around 6 dollars, in 2018, the price for a single IPv4 address reached 17 dollars, and it’s predicted that this number will only grow and double in upcoming years.
-It’s possible that the Department of Defence bill could bring positive changes and lower IPv4 prices, yet if these addresses are shared only among a few big corporations, we probably wouldn’t even notice it.” – said Vincentas Grinius.
+It’s possible that the Department of Defense bill could bring positive changes and lower IPv4 prices, yet if these addresses are shared only among a few big corporations, we probably wouldn’t even notice it.” - said Vincentas Grinius.

 Risks of IP Address Abuse

 Many IP addresses are linked to spamming, hacking, and similar vicious activities.
 Companies create blacklists to contain abuse, but the more addresses enter the internet, the more difficult it gets.
 Vincentas Grinius believes that potential buyers - large corporations could help solve the issue, “Although every address holder can abuse their usage rights, it becomes more challenging to control it with the surge of new addresses.
 However, if only large and well-known corporations obtain new IPv4 addresses, the chances of IP address abuse can be monitored easier.”